Ayophilx/Facebook-ad-Analysis/README.md

 For each campaign, there is a “Link Click” ad which allows interaction and direct navigation to the campaign page Some of the campaigns are effective in reaching the targeted audience while few aren't effective.

+# Question(s) For Analysis
+1. Which campaigns are getting Engagements